imibrar/bootstrap-4-rtl/README.md

 ## Quick start

-User files from `rtl` directory to completally mirror the website based on bootstrap v4.1.2, don't forget to use dir="rtl" on html tag in the webpage, RTL sass file included in "sass-rtl" dirctory to customize the bootstrap on your demand.
+User files from `rtl` directory to completally mirror the website based on bootstrap v4.1.2, don't forget to use dir="rtl" on html tag in the webpage, RTL sass file included in "sass-rtl" dirctory to customize the bootstrap on your demand. all left will effect right and right will left (use align-left if you want to align right while using rtl version, and similar to all other object)

 ## What's included